-- 1. If continuing directly from Level 1 training, the SeeMeTeach ® web page should be open to the screen where the user can choose qualitative or quantitative.
-Choose Qualitative, then select Standard, and proceed to practice the qualitative comments collection mode.
+- If continuing directly from Training 1, the SeeMeTeach [®] web page should be open to the Dashboard screen with a lesson identifier "SMT Practice 1," and then clicking the plus symbol to view the Expanded Dashboard the user can choose qualitative or quantitative.
+Follow the steps laid out in Cheat Sheet 2.
+Choose Qualitative, then select Standard, and practice the qualitative comments collection mode.
 When the qualitative commentary of the short video is completed, click DONE, and the screen will change to the qualitative analysis mode. - 2.
-In Training Level 1, if you chose Save and Return to Dashboard, go to your Dashboard, identify the lesson you set up, labeled Lesson 2.2 Practice, enter the Expanded Dashboard by clicking on the plus symbol, click on the Start icon under the qualitative column, choose Standard, then begin the qualitative observation.
-The screen should show the video window at the top left with the qualitative buttons and the comments window at the top right.
-Press play and begin the observation and addition of comments. - 3.
-If you need to set up a completely new observation, click on New Observation, and on the screen with a heading that says "Create a New Observation," choose video-based observation, then copy and paste this URL https://youtu.be/pjv0FSyR5sw for SMT Practice Video Truck Hill L. - 4.
-When you have finished adding comments to the observation in Lesson 2.2 and click DONE, the screen will change slightly to the qualitative analysis mode, and you will notice some extra buttons added to the screen.
-If you took a break following completion of the qualitative observation in Lesson 2.2, then go to the Dashboard, locate Lesson 2.2, click on the plus symbol, click on the green checkmark to put the qualitative analysis mode on the screen, and proceed. - 5.
-Now that the qualitative analysis mode is on the screen USE the features described in Lesson 2.3 to familiarize yourself with their functions.
+If you don't have an existing lesson observation created from Training 1, you need to set up a new observation.
+Follow the instructions on Cheat Sheet 2, which begins as click on New Observation, and on the screen with a heading that says "Create a New Observation," choose video-based observation, then copy and paste this URL https://youtu.be/XIPKXIkeHMA for SMT Practice Video Swinging Spheres, and continue with the instructions for setting up a lesson observation. - 3.
+Now that the qualitative analysis mode is on the screen, USE the features described in Lesson 2.3 to familiarize yourself with their functions.